How Canadian Real Estate Investment Trusts (REITs) and listed TSX real estate companies have performed over the last 5 years.

 How a team would do this is:

-Aquire arms-length properties.
+- Aquire arms-length properties.
 Typically in the favorite Canadian management game is called Dump & Dump (dump management’s old properties into the entity, then exit (dump) the majority of mgt’s shares for the equity raised.
 For examples: see every TSX RE IPO over the last decade) The Americans at least have a pump before the dump.

-Tight float; sub 35m, sub 85m fully capitalized.
+- Tight float; sub 35m, sub 85m fully capitalized.

-Non-REIT entity (there is no benefit anymore to being tax free as corporates don’t pay taxes and keeps any building the company does transparent and accountable)
+- Non-REIT entity (there is no benefit anymore to being tax free as corporates don’t pay taxes and keeps any building the company does transparent and accountable)

-Keep it a pure stock appreciation play
+- Keep it a pure stock appreciation play

-Management team stays very lean, part time CFO, CEO paid under market value.
+- Management team stays very lean, part time CFO, CEO paid under market value.

-Have a very savvy tax accountant (to pay a sub 3% tax, see first capital for unparalleled low tax)
+- Have a very savvy tax accountant (to pay a sub 3% tax, see first capital for unparalleled low tax)

-Canadian or USA Property, tight geographical focus, resulting in lower monitoring overhead
+- Canadian or USA Property, tight geographical focus, resulting in lower monitoring overhead

-Credit does go to Mainsteet Equity, as they followed this recipe very similar very early on (2004), and are still a stock play rather than a dividend yielding entity and are a 5yr top perfomer.
+Credit does go to Mainsteet Equity, as they followed this recipe very similar very early on (2004), and are still a stock play rather than a dividend yielding entity and are a 5yr top performer.

 Regular or lower dividend group gains are seem to be better historically, with less volatility at the “cost” of a low dividend.